 Entity(ies) responsible: The secretariat, with support from consultants, to provide legislative assistance to beneficiary countries at their request and/or as recommended by the Implementation Committee, and in cooperation with those countries, and, as needed, in consultation with the Implementation Committee, the Bureau and/or the Working Group.
 The related activities will be implemented within the limits of the available project funding.

-Resource requirements: Funding available from the EU4Environment programme, covering professional and administrative project staff time in the secretariat and the implementation of the activities
+Resource requirements: Funding available for (a)–(c) from the EU4Environment programme, covering professional and administrative project staff time in the secretariat and the implementation of the activities; and for (d) from Switzerland.

 1. Assistance in legal drafting